Dorrigo railway line: Closure

 The line lost its passenger service on 1 December 1957 and goods services were suspended on 27 October 1972 after flood damage.
 By the end of December 1972, it was becoming apparent there was little prospect of the line re-opening as the Public Transport Commission, the Authority then charged with operating the State's railways, would give no indication of its intentions.

 Dorrigo station remained open until November, 1979, providing staff to facilitate the road transport of goods between there and Raleigh.

 Preservation

 Parts of the line are used by heritage railway organisations Glenreagh Mountain Railway and Dorrigo Steam Railway and Museum.

-There was a push to try and save the glenreagh station but due to the condition it was in artc wouldnt allow a lease to allow a group of people fix the station.